[1] "data.frame"

-Today we will work with the iris dataset which is a build-in dataset.
-First lets load the dataset and view some of its characteristics.
+Today we will continue working with the iris dataset which is a build-in dataset.
+Lets load the dataset again.

 data('iris')